-Vitamin D contributes to normal blood calcium levels, maintenance of normal muscle function and the normal function of the immune system so we have used Vitamin D in our Heart Health: Red Berries & Hibiscus product.
+Vitamin D contributes to normal blood calcium levels, maintenance of normal muscle function and the normal function of the immune system so we have used Vitamin D in our Vitality: Red Berries & Hibiscus product.

 We use an algae-sourced, vegan variety of Vitamin D. It is also Vitamin D3 which is believed to be more bioactive than Vitamin D2.